VENICE ART HISTORY

 Andrea della Gondola called Palladio (1508-1580) is the most important architect from Veneto during the Mannerism.

 Unlike Sansovino and Sanmicheli, Palladio was educated in Veneto by Gian Girolamo Trissino.
-Palladio worked mostly in Venice and VicenzaLa rotonda by Palladio in Vicenza, designing many rural palaces for noble families.
+Palladio worked mostly in Venice and Vicenza, designing many rural palaces for noble families.

 Palladio's most representative buildings are in Vicenza, a beautiful small city easily reachable from Venice in a short time.